AlejandroMonje/AAI-521-project/README.md

 number of variables, size of dataset, etc. Include data dictionary, if available.
 Provide questions and hypothesis that you are exploring.
 What specific data analysis, visualization, and modeling work are you using to solve the problem?
 What roadblocks and challenges are you facing? etc.
-License
-You can add under what license your project is.
-As a good practice, add LICENSE file in your project folder as well.
-Acknowledgments

 You can mention and thank your professors and those who technically helped you during the project.